DevopsAde/Devops_Project/IMPLEMENTING WORDPRESS WEBSITE WITH LVM STORAGE MANAGEMENT/README.md

 *Volumes Attached*

-# NOTE: All volumes attached and lready in-use in the screenshot below:
+# NOTE: All volumes attached and ready in-use in the screenshot below:

 ![Alt text](Images/Volumes_successfully.png)